-Set the values of a group of patches around the landmarks existing in this image.
+Set the values of a group of patches around the landmarks existing in a copy of this image.
 Given an array of patches, a group and a label, the patches' values are copied in the regions of the image that are centred on the coordinates of corresponding landmarks.